jon-jacky/Piety/editors/eden.md

 eden
 ====

-**eden** is a display editor in pure Python based on the line editor [ed.py](ed.md) and the simpler display editor [edsel](edsel.md).
+**eden** is a display editor in pure Python.

-**eden** provides all the functionality of *edsel*, and also adds a display editing mode that inserts or deletes printing characters anywhere, and uses control characters to move the cursor and to select, cut, and paste text.
+It provides all the functionality of *edsel*, and also adds a display editing mode that inserts or deletes printing characters anywhere, and uses control characters to move the cursor and to select, cut, and paste text.

+**eden** is  based on the line editor [ed.py](ed.md) and the simpler display editor [edsel](edsel.md).
+It also provides the built-in Python shell and scripting provided by [edo.py](../editors/edo.md).
+Those three pages provide much of what you need to know to use *eden*.

+**eden** has no dependencies.

 ## Running eden ##